 When students are involved and engaged during college, they have a stronger sense of belonging to the campus that fosters loyalty, pride, and community involvement2.
 IUPUI, OCE, and the IUPUI Office of Alumni Relations recognize the importance of sustained involvement and opportunities for IUPUI alumni to stay connected and engaged through a variety of annual activities such as the IUPUI Alumni Leadership Dinner, Holiday Night, and the IUPUI Regatta.
 Participation in these events continues to remain positive and further demonstrates that IUPUI alumni have a sense of belonging and pride in their schools and the campus.
+The OCE is interested in partnering with your school and gathering data that would be useful to understanding the impact of alumni related to community engagement.

-The OCE is interested in partnering with your school and gathering data that would be useful to understanding the impact of alumni related to community engagement, including student participation in the Student Organization for Alumni Relations (SOAR), which works to strengthen the bond between current students and alumni.
+Student Organization for Alumni Relations (SOAR)